-

 Further Education

 Geography & Geosystems graduates will be equipped with the skills, knowledge and experience to undertake a wide range of research-based or taught postgraduate programmes.
-NUI Galway offers a diverse array of taught master’s degree programmes including:
+University of Galway offers a diverse array of taught master’s degree programmes including:

 - MSc Programme in Coastal and Marine Environments